fetchai/agents-aea/docs/generic-skills-step-by-step.md

  - AEA Framework

 The AEA will “live” inside the Raspberry Pi and will read the data from a sensor.
-Then it will connect to the [OEF search and communication node](../oef-ledger) and will identify itself as a seller of that data.
+Then it will connect to the <a href="../oef-ledger">OEF search and communication node</a> and will identify itself as a seller of that data.

-If you simply want to follow the software part of the guide then you only require the dependencies listed in the <a href="#dependencies">Dependencies</a> section.
+If you simply want to follow the software part of the guide then you only require the dependencies listed in the <a href="../generic-skills-step-by-step/#dependencies">Dependencies</a> section.

 ### Setup the environment (Optional)